MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 ## Data Collected

 Here's a list of details collected and shared back to Microsoft with the basic option enabled.
-This list is subjected to change, check back for updates.
+This list is subject to change, check back for updates.

 - Information about servers such as operating system version, processor model, number of processor cores, memory size, cluster identifier, and hash of hardware ID.
 - List of installed Azure Stack HCI server features (for example, BitLocker).